stevenzych/capstone_project/README.md

 - save the newest one,
 - and reply to it!

-The bottom-most portion of that process repeats so long as the human will participate, and so long as those two conditions aren't broken.
+The portion of that process under `# Converse ...` repeats so long as the human will participate, and so long as those two conditions aren't broken.
+Now, if a user we're conversing with *does* choose to collaborate with the brand in question: We break from this loop, and an email is sent to a human employee to finish out the deal.
+It's imperative that the chatbot is not responsible for making monetary offers.

 Whenever a `Conversation` ends, we go back to streaming.
-Once a human initializes the `Stream`, **all of the rest automated.**
+Once a human initializes the `Stream`, **all of this is automated.**

 # Conclusions